How

 A

-very cheap of a German that left China.
-Because
+a very low price from a German expat that left

-bike from a well known internet dealer that calls
+He bought his bike from a well known internet

-guy that that dealer buys from (his parther on
+and the guy that that dealer buys from (his partner

-the north 5th ring road) has left town.
+on the north 5th ring road) has left town (Xiao Wei).
 During

 the purchase the buyer was not fully aware of